Alphafrey946/Upsampling_all_you_need/README.md

 </div>

 After feeding the images into our trained network, we generated the probability bar chart shown below for the top five classes.
 The bar chart reveals that our network classified both the non-shifted and shifted frog images with high probability, correctly identifying the object.
-However, for the shifted image, the probability of the frog class decreased slightly compared to the non-shifted image, but the network could still predict it correctly.
+However, for the shifted frog image, the probability of the frog class decreased slightly compared to the non-shifted image, but the network could still predict it correctly.

 2.)
 <div style="display:flex;flex-direction:row">